 Eastern West Virginia Community and Technical College takes very seriously complaints and concerns regarding the institution.
 Most complaints can be resolved at the college level.
 Board Policy 4.6 outlines the college's procedures regarding complaints.

 You may file your complaint through the use of the electronic form below or by initiating the process by first contacting your advisor.
-You may also contact the Dean of Student Access and Success if your complaint involves student interaction.
+You may also contact the Dean of Student Services if your complaint involves student interaction.

 For complaints regarding grades, follow the College Grade Appeal process found in the student handbook.